CraftAcademyLabs/ca_course/slow_food/setting_up_the_project.md

 ####Bugs
 Bugs represent unintended behavior that can be related to features, for example "login box is wrong color", and "price should be non-negative".

-Both [Waffle.io](https://waffle.io/) and [ZenHub.io](https://www.zenhub.io/) is a project management tools powered by your GitHub Issues & Pull Requests.
-Waffle.io is the tool of choice for many AgileVentures projects and provides a web based interface for managing Issues and track Pull Requests.
-ZenHub provides similar functionality (and more) as a browser extension.
-It is up to you to decide what tool your team want to use.

 Introduction to Waffle.io: https://youtu.be/yEbRaA3rYuA